PierreGode/Linux-Active-Directory-join-script/README.md

 Login with your local account and execute in terminal " sudo sssd service restart   and the try to see if you can see the user by executing id youADusername, if you can see the user then it works.

-3. Damn i got the wrong hostname and its not a computerobject in AD   "Login with local admin and change your hostname to this files so it matches computerobject in AD /etc/sudoers.d/sudoes (if configured)    /etc/ssh/login.group.allowed (if configured)   /etc/hostname  /etc/hosts then run sudo realm leave domain.domain reboot and rejoin executing realm join -v -U ADdamin domain.doamn reboot and wait 5 min before login
+3. Damn i got the wrong hostname and its not a computerobject in AD   "Login with local admin and change your hostname to this files so it matches computerobject in AD /etc/sudoers.d/sudoes (if configured)    /etc/ssh/login.group.allowed (if configured)   /etc/hostname  /etc/hosts then run sudo realm leave domain.domain reboot and rejoin executing realm join -v -U ADdamin domain.com reboot and wait 5 min before login